Here, we’ll cover some of the most common issues people have and address how to prevent and/or rectify the problems.

 the eating response.

 6) Lightly tap or scratch something near or under the F/T food….
 As if the rodent is touching it.
-The snake will sense the vibration and this
+The snake will sense the vibration and t

-7) See the above information under HOUSING to insure all the environmental conditions like humidity and temperatures are met.
+information under HOUSING to insure all the environmental conditions like humidity, temperature and setup are met.

 |Beginners Guide to Keeping Ball Pythons